ryansmcgee/barcode-bias/README.md

 `bias_correction.py` contains a python module implementing our barcode bias correction method.

-You can run this bias correction method using the command line or as part of your own python scripts, as seen in the examples below and in the case study analysis notebook [link].
+You can run this bias correction method using the command line or as part of your own python scripts, as seen in the examples below and in the [case study analysis notebook](https://github.com/ryansmcgee/barcode-bias/blob/main/case-study/step1_run-bias-correction.ipynb).

 Further documentation about code usage is forthcoming.
 Questions regarding this code can be directed to ryansmcgee@gmail.com.